bridgechung/bridgechung.github.io/_posts/2026-04-27-bridge-jargon-glossary.markdown

 > Partner flew the King and crashed my Queen!

 ### Idiot Coup
 Trying to get your opponents to crash their top honors.
+Usually Kx -- A

 ### Grosvenor
 A play that can never ever gain, but does not cost because your opponents give it back to you because they cannot fathom that you have made such a huge blunder.